About Universal Heat Treating & Black Oxiding – A Cleveland Heat Treating Company Serving Northeast Ohio Since 1965

 Universal Heat Treating (Est. 1965) | Universal Black Oxiding (Est. 1990)

 Universal Heat Treating was founded in 1965 by Richard L. Walter.
 It originated as a salt bath heat treater specializing in tool steel.
 UHT was originally located on Addison Road in Cleveland until 1976 when it moved to its current location, 3878 E. 93rd Street.
 Ernie D’Amato, Richard’s son in law, started in 1977 as plant manager and purchased the company in 1987.
-He was CEO of the company until 2019 when he sold the company to his sons Mike and Kevin D’Amato.
+He was CEO of the company until 2019 when he sold the company to his son Mike D’Amato.

 Michael D’Amato joined UHT in 2009 from Key Bank and Pakmode Publications which he was a co-founder.
 He has a Bachelor of Science in Business Administration from Eastern Michigan University.

 In 1980 UHT, to meet customer demand, expanded its plant by 6,000 square feet.
 The newly added space was used to house our new Surface Combustion atmospheric equipment.
 This allowed us to diversify our operations to include carburizing, carbonitriding and atmosphere alloy hardening.

 In 1990 came the edition of our sister company Universal Black Oxiding which is now under the Universal Heat Treating brand.
 The new company was formed to improve our customer’s turnaround time for parts that needed both heat treat and black oxide.

 In 1990, we added a vacuum furnace to the plant in order to heat treat tool steel in a controlled atmosphere.
 The controlled atmosphere allowed for the tool steel to have a cleaner finish after the heat treat process.